tarunjadhwani/sails-boilerplate/README.md

 $ CREATE DATABASE sails-boilerplate;
 ```

-Update the config for database Sails boilerplate in the file present in
+Update the config for database in the application which is present in
 sails-boilerplate/config/connections.js

 ```sh